MSc Construction Project Management

 Each module has a flexible reading programme with essential text and suggested reading lists, and some modules provide interactive learning materials.
 The library has a wide range of e-materials, especially e-journals and other resources you can access remotely.
 The course demands you develop an advanced knowledge and use of independent materials.

-Part-time (including dissertation): two years for September start, and 28 months for January start.
-Teaching is in 30 teaching days in the first year, and 10 teaching days in the second year.
+Part-time (including dissertation): Teaching is in 30 teaching days in the first year, and 10 teaching days in the second year.
+You should spend a minimum of 14 hours a week studying.

 We provide tutorial support between teaching blocks.

-Assessment mainly avoids major exams, and many modules have mini projects that require applied research relevant to the syllabus but applied to construction project management in practice.
+Assessment avoids major exams.
+We assess your work through a variety of coursework assignments, including reports, and presentations.
+Many modules have mini projects that require applied research relevant to the syllabus but applied to construction project management in practice.

 See our full glossary of assessment terms.